 At an altitude of 257 metres in the Horta-Guinardó district, the Turó de la Rovira (aka Bunkers del Carmel) offers spectacular bird’s eye views of Barcelona.
 Unlike many of the city’s other viewpoints, from here, you get a full 360º panoramic view.
 You can also see along the coast as far as Mataró to the north and Castelldefels to the south.

 During the Spanish Civil War, anti-aircraft guns were installed here to defend Barcelona from Franco’s air force.
-After the war a neighbourhood of improvised housing called the Barri dels Canons grew up around the disused gun emplacemets.
-The neighbourhood was home to around 600 people, most of who had moved to Barcelona from other parts of Spain.
-The houses were demolished in the 1990s but you can still see the remains of their tiled floors.
+After the war, a neighbourhood of improvised housing called the Barri dels Canons grew up around the disused gun emplacements.
+The area was home to around 600 people, most of who had moved to Barcelona from other parts of Spain.
+The houses were demolished in the 1990s, but you can still see the remains of their tiled floors.

 The Turó de La Rovira is located in the Parc del Guinardó on C/ Marià Labèrnia

 How to get there:

 The best way to get to the Turó de la Rovira by public transport is to catch a bus.
 Four routes drop you near the park: The V17, which runs from the Port Vell; the number 22 and 24 from Plaça de Catalunya and the number 92 from near the Torre Agbar.
 From the bus stops, it takes between 5 and 10 minutes to walk to the viewpoint.

 If you prefer to take the metro, the nearest metro stop is Alfons X. From here, it’s about a twenty-five-minute walk up a fairly steep hill.
 Fortunately, it’s easy to find since you just follow Carrer dels Castillejos until you get to the park and then follow one of the paths up to the gun emplacements.

 If you don’t like walking, it will take about 15 minutes by taxi from the centre of Barcelona.